Posted by ks6m on 13th August 2016

 Amateur Radio operators and others who are studying the ARRL’s Introduction to Emergency Communication Course (EC-001) can take the course’s examination in mid-October, earning the ARRL completion certificate.

 ARRL Field Examiners have scheduled an EC-001 exam session to begin at 8:00 am on Sunday, October 16, 2016.
 It will be held at Pacificon, the ARRL Pacific Division Convention, at the San Ramon Marriott Hotel.
 Exam candidates must be registered as Pacificon attendees in order to access the exam site.
+Registration for the exam session itself is not required.

+This exam-only session is listed on the ARRL Web site.
 The exam fee is $15.
 The exam consists of 35 multiple-choice questions, and a passing score is 80% or better.

 EC-001 is designed to provide basic knowledge and tools for any emergency communications volunteer.
 One need not be a licensed Amateur Radio operator to sit for the exam or earn the completion certificate.
 Candidates for this exam will have studied the course materials on line, in a local Field Class, or by studying the course transcript, The ARRL Introduction to Emergency Communication Course, 4th Edition.
 Be sure to obtain the updates for this text under the heading “Introduction to Emergency Communication Course Transcript” in the ARRL Store’s Product Notes.